lhr-solar/Power-SecondaryPCB/README.md

 ## Current Board Concerns(8.26.2023)
 - If the two Supplemental Batteries are at different voltage, don't want to charge batteries.
 - If the two Supplemental Batteries are above 12V and DCDC is off, don't want to overvolt LV systems.
+        Can tolerate 12.8V.
 - Will the SMD NMOS be able to hand the current even if the datasheet says so?
 - Is the Zener diode selection ok?
 - Are the stitching vias ok?
 - Is the trace path ok at the top of the board(supp gate in particular)?

+## Notes
+- Remove ground trace by fixing plane shape
+- Focus on alignment and layout before routing.
+Twist things around logically before you start routing and routing will just make sense.
+Make sure you don't have really weird current paths.